• Skip to main content

 form

 What if you learned that the IRS will sometimes prepare tax returns for individual taxpayers?
+The IRS’s authority to prepare such return is established for legal purposes, and these returns are considered prima facie good for assessment and collection.
 When the IRS prepares and files a tax return for you, it’s called a substitute for return, but the IRS isn’t doing this to be nice or help you out.
+The IRS’s substitute for return is not always in the taxpayer’s favor and is used for legal purposes to enforce compliance.
 Let’s take a closer look at what a substitute for return is and why you should avoid having the IRS file one for you.

 Key Takeaways